dongguabai/thinkingTest/README.md

-* Some thoughts and tests.
+* Some thoughts and tests.78